 14. Analytics cookies

-14.2 We use Squarespace to analyse the use of our website.
+14.2 We use Squarespace and Google Analytics to analyse the use of our website.
 Our analytics service provider generates statistical and other information about website use by means of cookies.

 14.3The information generated relating to our website is used to create reports about the use of our website.

 15.1 Our site, like most websites, includes functionality provided by third parties.
 A common example is an embedded YouTube video.

 15.2 Details of third party cookies used by our website are set out below:

 (a) Charlotte Brown (t/as Charlotte Sneddon) is a participant in the Amazon EU Associates Programme and Amazon Services LLC Associates Program, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk and Amazon.com.
 Amazon may track purchases you make after clicking on their links on my site.